gayedinc/linkedinclonewithbootstrap/README.md

-# bootstraplinkedinclone
+# Linkedin Clone with Bootstrap
-Kodluyoruz Eğitimi Linkedin Clone
+I cloned the Linkedin page using Bootstrap.